manticoresoftware/manticoresearch/docs/searching/percolate_query.rst

         type = percolate
         path = path/index_name
         min_infix_len   = 4
+        rt_field = title
+        rt_field = body
+        rt_attr_uint = author_id
     }

-The percolate index has several particularities over regular Real-Time indexes:

-The doc `id` has autoincrement functionality.

-The declared fields and attributes are not used for storing data, they define the document schema used by percolate queries and incoming documents.
+The fields and attributes  declared in the configuration  define the document schema used by percolate queries and documents that will be tested against stored queries using :ref:`CALL PQ <call_pq_syntax>`  command.
+The schema can be viewed with :ref:`DESCRIBE table_name TABLE<describe_syntax>` statement.

-Besided regular fields and attributes, the percolate index has 3 specific properties that are enabled by default and these are used in INSERT statements:
+If the schema is omited, index will imply default field ``text`` and an integer attribute ``gid``.
+The default field and attribute are removed  when defining explicit a schema, but their name can be reused if needed.

+The stored queries and the tested documents must respect the defined schema in the percolate index configuration.
+Trying to use fields/attributes not declared in the schema will give results with no matches.

+The schema of the percolate index itself which can be viewed with :ref:`DESCRIBE table_name<describe_syntax>`  and which will be used in INSERT statements to add queries in the percolate index  uses a fixed structure and contain the following elements:

+ID
+^^

+The "id" is an unsigned 64-bit integer with **autoincrement** functionality therefor it can be ommited in INSERT statements.

 .. _percolate_query_query: